 Wool must be washed and sorted, combed, hand-spun then hand-dyed

 Once the wool is received at the factory, the groundwork is metered out.
 The wool must be initially washed and sorted into four categories: black, brown, gray and natural.

 Only the natural color is preferred for carpet making as it absorbs best the dyeing process.
 Next, the sorted wool is combed or carded on paddle-like combs with long nail inserts which allow the wool to be pulled apart over and over so that the fibers are all going in the same direction from end to end.
 This process readies the wool for spinning by hand.

 Once spinning is complete, the long skeins of wool are washed again readying it for the dyeing process.
-The dyeing process uses a Swiss chemical dye process, which is essential to ensure continuity of color.
+This is the Swiss chemical dye process essential to ensure continuity of color.
 The wool is hand-dyed in small batches to allow dye lot evenness and absorption.
 The dyed wool must be allowed to dry thoroughly in the sun before it is color-coded.
 Color-coding skeins must be error free to avoid any confusion in the carpet making process.
 The wool is then wound into melon-sized balls for placement beside the weavers’ benches.